 The East Central G/T program is academic in nature and serves the four core areas of Language Arts, Social Studies, Mathematics, and Science.
-The goal of the program is to meet the diverse needs of gifted learners through various instructional practices and models.
-Through differentiated instruction and innovative opportunities, students are able to think originally, think flexibly, and produce creative ideas and products as they build their leadership, communication, and research skills.
+The overarching goals of the program focus on thinking skills, subject matter knowledge and skills, research and independent study skills, and self-concept and leadership skills.

-Thinking Skills: Students will develop the ability to use higher level thinking skills, extend their understanding of logical thinking through the use of deductive and inductive reasoning, demonstrate creative expression through both oral and written modalities, and continually refine their skills to become educated decision makers.
+Students will develop their ability to use higher-level thinking skills, extend their understanding of logical thinking through the use of deductive and inductive reasoning, demonstrate creative expression through both oral and written modalities, and continually refine their skills to become educated decision-makers.

 Subject Matter Knowledge and Skills

 Students will study advanced-level content and master the major concepts, skills, and processes of specific disciplines in which they demonstrate ability.